COVID ADAPTATIONS: ALL WORK IS DONE ONLINE,

-I have been in practice as a mediator for many years now in the Small Claims Courts and in the community; I also volunteer with Neighbor To Neighbor Mediation community agency (www.n2nmediation.org).
-I am a professional member of the Oregon Mediation Association (www.omediate.org), and have been featured as a speaker at two of their recent annual conferences in Portland.
-(Please click here to see a short video of one.)
+I have been in practice as a mediator for many years in the Small Claims Courts and in the community, as a trained volunteer with Neighbor To Neighbor Mediation community agency.
+I have been a professional member of the Oregon Mediation Association, and have been featured as a speaker at two of their recent annual conferences in Portland.

-Although I am available for other subject areas, I have two areas of special expertise and certification.
+Although I am available for other subject areas, I have two areas of special expertise and certification: Eldercare and Medical.

 Eldercare Mediation encompasses any of the issues that may arise as we or our family members grow older: making the difficult decisions about housing, caregiving, safety, medical, finances, guardianship, ongoing relationships, and end-of-life choices, to name a few.
 Tensions and difficulty with clear communication can be enormously stressful for a family, adding to the troubles already difficult enough.
 As a mediator, I can help you have those necessary and desirable conversations; as a Registered Nurse and very experienced caregiver, I can deeply relate to your issues, as well as help inform you and find you the other community resources you need.

 Here again my nursing background is of great value, in combination with being certified in this mediation specialty.
 When the Oregon Legislature passed SB483 in 2013, the Oregon Patient Safety Commission Board of Directors announced the launch of “Early Discussion and Resolution (EDR) for Adverse Healthcare Incidents”— a process that gives Oregon patients and providers a new way to seek resolution when a patient has been seriously physically injured or has unexpectedly died during healthcare.
 My listing on the Commission’s website can be found here.